 In the Secondary Education institutions of some Autonomous Communities they also teach subjects related to their field.

-In some Autonomous Communities, the internal and external orientation structures also include:
+In some Autonomous Communities, they also belong to the internal and external guidance structures mentioned above.

 - Technical Teachers of Community Service (PTSC), belonging to the Vocational Training Technical Teachers Body.
 They are responsible for identifying students with high rates of school absence, analysing their causes, ensuring their return to school and their successful reintegration.